X-Men: 1990s

 Lobdell and Nicieza, along with Peter David, wrote a new crossover series with artists such as Brandon Peterson, Jae Lee, Andy Kubert, and Greg Capullo, centered on battles with Cable's clone, Stryfe.
 The story revealed that Cable is actually the son of Cyclops and Madelyne Pryor, who grew to adulthood in an alternate future and returned to the present by means of time travel.
-The "Fatal Attractions" crossover in late 1993 concerned the return of Magneto, who ripped out Wolverine's adamantium, leading to his taking a leave of absence from the team.
+The "Fatal Attractions" crossover in late 1993 concerned the return of Magneto, who ripped out Wolverine's adamantium skeleton, leading to his taking a leave of absence from the team.
 Gambit also appeared in his own miniseries, beginning in November 1993.
 Cyclops and Jean Grey got married in X-Men #30 (March 1994).
 In November 1994, a next generation of students began with Generation X, featuring Jubilee and other teenage mutants led and schooled by Banshee and ex-villainess Emma Frost at her Massachusetts Academy.
 Rogue also starred in her own miniseries, beginning in January 1995.

 1995 saw "Age of Apocalypse", a massive crossover in which all the X-Men related titles were temporarily cancelled and replaced by new miniseries taking place in a dystopian future, recalling the earlier Days of Future Past series.
 This was followed by "Onslaught" in 1996, "Operation: Zero Tolerance" in 1997, "The Hunt for Xavier" in 1998, "The Magneto War" in 1999, "Apocalypse: The Twelve" / "Ages of Apocalypse" in 2000 and "Eve of Destruction" in 2001.
 Though the frequent crossovers were criticized by fans as well as editorial and creative staff for being artificially regular, disruptive to the direction of the individual series, and having far less lasting impact than promised, they continued to be financially successful.